athatheo/ambulance-dispatch-DDQN/README.md

-# Dispatching ambulances in the Netherlands withDeep Reinforcement Learning
+# Dispatching ambulances in the Netherlands with Deep Reinforcement Learning

 To run the code: